usnistgov/oscal-xproc3/tutorial/outline.md

 As noted in the readme, there are several ways to work the sequence.

 Even the most casual readers will benefit from doing the **101** sequence exercises, which require no coding, just operation of the tools.

+### Production

+The lessons are written as a set of 'lesson units' each of which contains multiple (usually three) approaches to lesson material.

+Each lesson entails reading followed by a set of more or less open-ended 'play' exercises.
+Their source code is maintained in XHTML, using a small subset of tags validated against a strict rule set.

+[An XProc pipeline](PRODUCE-TUTORIAL-MARKDOWN.xpl) is then used to produce Markdown pages.

+Results of this process are written into the [sequence](sequence/) folder.
+Within this folder, the lessons are offered in a sequence, as marshalled by the pipeline.
+This indirect mapping between source lesson units and the lesson sequence gives us the ability to reconfigure the sequence easily, either to rearrange or to extend and edit when new or different lesson units are wanted.

 ### Lesson sequence